Reading and Writing

-In third, fourth, and fifth grades, students develop communication skills while strengthening their reading comprehension and written expression.
+In 3rd-5th Grades, students develop communication skills while strengthening their reading comprehension and written expression.
 Students are reading more sophisticated texts across a variety of genres and learning to find text evidence to support their thinking as they read with a critical eye to distinguish fact from fiction.
-Grammar and mechanics are points of emphasis in addition to learning to decode and define a variety of vocabulary words.
+Grammar and mechanics are emphasized in addition to learning to decode and define a variety of vocabulary words.

 Understanding that children are naturally curious, our science curriculum is designed to encourage students to actively question and explore the world around them.
 Our science labs, classrooms, and outdoor spaces provide children with meaningful, interactive opportunities to make discoveries and ask questions.
 Our science instruction is designed to build on prior knowledge with units that cover earth, physical, and life sciences while increasing in complexity each year.

 Science in the lower school is departmentalized and taught by a science area specialist.
 Students learn by doing as they explore the bees in our hive, dig in our garden, and experiment in the laboratory.
 Students explore the Inspire Science series by McGraw Hill, and specific units of study include the Earth’s water system, matter, forces and energy, life cycles, and electricity and magnetism.
 The scientific method is a major point of emphasis as students are encouraged to be creative, curious, and open-minded.